 This page will be dedicated to some of my favorite resources and tools used in developing and enriching my relationship with the Lord Jesus.
-Occasionally I will add study guides that can be downloaded, printed and used for personal or small group study.

 It is good to gather with others whether that be a physical gathering or a virtual gathering.
 We learn from each other and can become better versions of who we are created to be when we permit others to speak into our lives – a benefit of community.